 The court cannot take into account a mother’s entitlements to an income-tested pension, allowance or benefit – which is most Centrelink payments – when considering the mother’s income.
 This means that if a mother’s sole income is a pension payment, her income will be considered to be zero.
 However, if the mother receives a private maternity leave payment from her employer, this will be included as income of the mother.

 Orders court can make

-The court has broad powers to make orders about childbirth maintenance and can make orders for regular payments to be made to the mother (eg. Weekly or fortnightly), or lump-sum payments.
-The mother should expect to be required to provide receipts for any specific items of expenditure, such as payment for doctor’s visits, and understand that the Court will only consider amounts after any Medicare or private health rebates have been applied.
+The court has broad powers to make orders about childbirth maintenance and can make orders for regular payments to be made to the mother (eg. weekly or fortnightly), or a lump-sum payment.
+The mother should expect to be required to provide receipts for any specific items of expenditure, such as payment for doctor’s visits, and understand that the court will only consider amounts after any Medicare or private health rebates have been applied.